-What is recommended – Unless you have your own products, services and courses to sell, prefer a simple blog layout with latest posts showing up.
+Unless you have your own products, services and courses to sell, prefer a simple blog layout with latest posts showing up on your homepage.

 No matter what blog layout you choose based upon the above given scenarios and preferences, a great blog will have the following key elements:

 - Main navigation with essential pages (vertical or horizontal)

 - Copyright bar

 The best practices for a perfect single blogpost involves